All nymphs

 Daphne

 Daphne is most famous for fleeing Apollo and becoming the laurel.
-Her story turns desire, refusal, and metamorphosis into sacred botany.
+Her story turns desire, refusal, and metamorphosis into sacred botany — one of the defining myths of what happens when a nymph says no.

 Daphne shown in a dark laurel grove as leaves and bark rise around her in a solemn mythic transformation.